THE HOLY FAMILY ROSARY BROCHURE

 INTRODUCTION

 The purpose for this work is to provide a sure and steady means (a sturdy path, if you will) to learn of our obligation and purpose in creation which is to know, love and serve the Lord Our God with our whole heart, soul, mind and strength.
-We suggest that by meditating on these seven sets of five mysteries the truth of God the Father, God the Son and God the Holy Spirit can be easily realized in catechesis of our faith through the extension of the holy rosary meditations into a distinctly repetitive week of contemplative holy prayer.
-With the use of these meditations we are now offered a completely unique perspective to assist the discovery of the beginning of life and reason for our belief in God from the beginning of creation – thereby also allowing inclusion and contemplation of Mary’s conception and birth (as well as our own) in the mind and will of God before the beginning of time.
-Not coincidentally, the very last meditation in conclusion of these seven sets of mysteries returns us to our looking ahead towards heaven on the New Sabbath with contemplation and hope of bearing witness in adoring attestation of the Coronation of Mary as Queen.
+We are suggesting that by meditating on these seven sets of five mysteries the truth of God the Father, God the Son and God the Holy Spirit can be easily realized in catechesis of our faith.
+With the use of these meditations we are now offered a completely unique perspective to assist the discovery of the beginning of life and reason for our belief in God from the dawn of creation – thereby also allowing inclusion and contemplation of Mary’s conception and birth (as well as our own) in the mind and will of God before the beginning of time.
+The very last meditation draws us to conclusion, looking ahead towards heaven on the New Sabbath, contemplating in hope of bearing witness in adoring attestation of the Coronation of Mary as Queen of Heaven

-These reflections are offered in direct response to the Apostolic Letter Rosarium Virginis Mariae of St. Pope John Paul II (b.1920, Papacy:1978-d.2005) that was published on October 16, 2002, when His Holiness introduced the Luminous Mysteries and asked the clergy, religious and faithful lay Catholics to “promote greater use of the Rosary as Mary’s school of prayer into a fuller compendium of the gospel.”
-By offering these recurring seven days of contemplative prayer with Mary, we are introduced to a very firm foundation for recollection of certain historical events in catechesis of the knowledge and reason for our faith in Jesus Christ, the foretold Son of David and Son of God.
+These reflections are offered in direct response to the Apostolic Letter Rosarium Virginis Mariae of St. Pope John Paul II (b.1920, Papacy:1978-d.2005) that was published on October 16, 2002, when His Holiness introduced the Luminous Mysteries and asked the clergy, religious and faithful lay Catholics to promote greater use of the Rosary as Mary’s school of prayer into a fuller compendium of the gospel.
+By offering these recurring seven days of contemplative prayer with Mary, we are introduced to a very firm foundation for recollection of certain historical events in catechesis of the knowledge and reason for our faith in Jesus Christ, the foretold Son of David, Son of God.

 The following list details the seven sets of mysteries in order with further explanation and are named the…